 MUSINA NATURE RESERVE

 10 km south of Musina.
-Musina Reserve is unequalled in its concentration of wilderness features such as the legendary baobab tree, many species of game and the internationally known Sand river gneiss.
-Guest facilities include a bush camp, guesthouse, hiking trail and picnic sites.
+Musina Reserve is unequaled in its concentration of wilderness features such as the legendary baobab tree, many species of game and the internationally known Sand river gneiss.
+Guest facilities include a bush camp, guest house, hiking trail and picnic sites.

 NWANEDI NATURE RESERVE

 Nwanedi reserve incorporates the N’wanedi and the Lupepe dams, spectacular waterfall, great game viewing and a resort that accommodate many visitors that the reserve hosts each year.
-Stay at the rest camp and enjoy other facilities such as a la carte restaurant, conference centre, swimming pool, canoeing and angling.
+Stay at the rest camp and enjoy other facilities such as a la carte restaurant, conference center, swimming pool, canoeing, and angling.

 MAKUYA PARK NATURE RESERVE

-A massive reserve on the north-western region of the Kruger National Park.
+A massive reserve in the northwestern region of the Kruger National Park.
 The reserve is incorporated with the Kruger National Park and is home to big game such as buffalo and elephant.
 4×4 enthusiasts will enjoy the tented camp set on the Pafuri River.

 BLOUBERG NATURE RESERVE

 20km west of Vivo.
 Set at the eastern end of the Blouberg Mountain Range.
-The reserve has an education centre and is also home to a cape vulture breeding colony.
+The reserve has an education center and is also home to a Cape vulture breeding colony.